List of surviving Supermarine Spitfires: Myanmar

-In 2012 a great deal of media attention was given to a claim that the RAF had buried a number of Spitfire Mk.XIV aircraft in Burma, unassembled and in their packing crates, during August 1945.
-However, no documentary or other evidence of the burial has been uncovered, and some have dismissed the story as implausible and apocryphal; military archaeologist Andy Brockman argued that for the RAF to prevent the Spitfires' misuse, it would have been far more expedient to burn them, destroy critical equipment, or crush them rather than painstakingly burying them intact.
-Despite this, the Burmese government signed an agreement with David Cundall, a British farmer and aviation enthusiast who was leading the search along with his Burmese business partner Htoo Htoo Zaw, allowing them to begin excavations.
+In 2012 a great deal of media attention was given to claims by David Cundall, a British farmer and aviation enthusiast, that the RAF had buried a number of Spitfire Mk.XIV aircraft in Burma, unassembled and in their packing crates, during August 1945.
+No independent evidence of the burial had been uncovered and experts dismissed the story as implausible and apocryphal; military archaeologist Andy Brockman argued that for the RAF to prevent the Spitfires' misuse, it would have been far more expedient to burn them, destroy critical equipment, or crush them rather than painstakingly burying them intact.
+Brockman speculated that Cundall's sources may have conflated the purported RAF Spitfires with ex-Israeli Spitfires operated years later by the Burmese Air Force, as the ultimate disposition of many of these aircraft was not well documented.
+Despite this, the Burmese government signed an agreement with Cundall, who was leading the search, along with his Burmese business partner Htoo Htoo Zaw, allowing them to begin excavations.

 Leeds University experts and an academic from Rangoon used sophisticated geophysical techniques to produce evidence consistent with buried metal at what is now Yangon International Airport, the former RAF Mingaladon airfield.
 In addition, other sites with buried Spitfires were claimed, one with as many as 36 aircraft interred.

 In January 2013, following investigations at both Yangon International Airport and Myitkyina, archaeologists led by Brockman concluded that there were no aircraft buried at the sites.
 Despite this, Cundall continued his search.
 The following month, Cundall's sponsor Wargaming Ltd withdrew funding, saying they no longer believed any Spitfires were ever buried there and that the aircraft had been re-exported in 1946.
 Despite this setback, Cundall said at that time that he remained confident and the search would continue.